AutoMapper/AutoMapper.Extensions.Microsoft.DependencyInjection/README.md

 ### ProjectTo usage

-Starting with 8.0 you can use IMapper.ProjectTo.
+Starting with 8.0 you can use `IMapper.ProjectTo`.
 The old `ProjectTo` is an extension method and does not have dependency injection available.
 Pass an `IConfigurationProvider` instance directly:

 ```c#
 var orders = await dbContext.Orders